Eschatologue/CM_wiki/docs/spells/2nd-level.md

 Up to six creatures of your choice that you can see within range each regain Hit Points equal to 2d8 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.

-***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, the healing increases by 1d8 for each slot level above 2nd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, the healing increases by 1d8 for each slot level above 2nd.

 ### Protection from Poison
 *2nd-level abjuration*